wakely/mongoid-ids-ng/README.md

 ### Override to_param (`:override_to_param`)

-By default, `Mongoid::Token` will override to_param, to make it an easy drop-in replacement for the default ObjectIDs.
+By default, `Mongoid::Ids` will override to_param, to make it an easy drop-in replacement for the default ObjectIDs.
 If needed, you can turn this behaviour off: